 After a successful 2018 inaugural season, Blizzard was ready to take the Overwatch League even further.
-Eight new expansion teams were announced for the 2019 season including Atlanta, Guangzhou, Hangzhou, Toronto, Paris, Washington, Vancouver and Chengdu.
+Eight new expansion teams were announced for the 2019 season.
+These teams were Atlanta, Guangzhou, Hangzhou, Toronto, Paris, Washington, Vancouver and Chengdu.
 The leagues franchise-reach expanded to cover even more of the globe including a second EU team alongside London and three additional Chinese-based teams to tap into the potential of the Chinese viewer market.

 These expansions came at a hefty price, though.
 Gone were the days of a mere $20 million franchise buy-in.
 Instead, rumors indicated a price range of $30-60 million and if the higher numbers rang true.
 The 2018 season proved successful and more companies, organizations, and investors wanted in.

-Those investors included Cox Enterprises who purchased the Atlanta Reign, Nenking Group for the Guangzhou Charge and Bilibili, an online entertainment company who bought the Hangzhou Spark.
+Those investors included Cox Enterprises who purchased the Atlanta Reign and Nenking Group for the Guangzhou Charge.
+Another investor, Bilibili, bought the Hangzhou Spark.
 The Toronto Defiant were purchased by OverActive Media.
 The second European team, Paris Eternal, are owned by DM-ESports.
 Washington Esports Venture purchased the Washington Justice.
-Another company dealing predominantly in traditional sports, Aquilini Group purchased the Vancouver Titans and the Chengdu Hunters were purchased by Huya Inc., a popular livestreaming platform in China.
+Another company dealing predominantly in traditional sports, Aquilini Group, purchased the Vancouver Titans.
+Finally, the Chengdu Hunters were purchased by Huya Inc., a popular livestreaming platform in China.

-While the New York Excelsior were still one of the top teams in the league, the 2019 season held even more talent than the inaugural season.
-The Vancouver Titans came in as an expansion team and remained the top-seed throughout the entirety of the season, finishing with a staggering 25-3 record.
+While the NYXL were still one of the top teams in the league, the 2019 season brought more talent than the inaugural season.
+The Vancouver Titans came in as an expansion team and remained the top-seed throughout the entirety of the season.
+The managed to finish with a staggering 25-3 record.
 They won the Stage One Finals against a San Francisco Shock team that would compete with them every step of the way as the season progressed.
 The Vancouver Titans went on a 19-match win streak which is a record for the Overwatch League.
 The Titans didn’t win anymore Stage Finals after losing Stage Two to the Shock and getting knocked out in the Stage Three Semis to the Shanghai Dragons.

-Jay “sinatraa” Won took the MVP crown from JJoNak and the San Francisco Shock were the favorite heading into the season playoffs.
-They were upset by the red-hot Atlanta Reign in their opening match of the playoffs and were one lost match away from going home.
-In true dominant fashion, the Shock ran through the loser bracket with a 4-0 sweep of every team in their way securing their spot in the Grand Finals against the Vancouver Titans.
+Jay “sinatraa” Won took the MVP crown from JJoNak and SF Shock were the favorite heading into the playoffs.
+They were upset by the red-hot Atlanta Reign in their opening match of the playoffs, one lost match away from going home.
+In true dominant fashion, the Shock ran through the loser bracket with a 4-0 sweep of every team.
+Leading the way to securing their spot in the Grand Finals against the Vancouver Titans.

-The Shock came out victorious in the 2019 Grand Finals with an assertive 4-0 sweep of the Titans, bringing home the trophy and the $1.1 million in winnings.
+The Shock came out victorious in the 2019 Grand Finals with an assertive 4-0 sweep of the Titans.
+This lead them to bringing home the trophy and the $1.1 million in winnings.
 Hyo-bin “ChoiHyoBin” Choi received Grand Finals MVP honors, joining Profit from the previous year.

 The Overwatch League introduced one more aspect in the 2019 season – Homestands.
 Dallas, Atlanta and the Los Angeles Valiant hosted in their own cities for a weekend in Stages Two-Four.
-There were only three homestands in the season, but they proved to be incredibly successful and set the stage for what was to come in 2020.
+There were only three homestands in the season, but they proved to be incredibly successful.
+This set the stage for what was to come in 2020.

 2020 – The Homestands